cpe-design-2/console/README.md

 ## Limitations

+1. The OpenGL backend is not supported for rendering images on Linux machines for the `iced` crate.
+This currently prevents properly displaying PNG images for targets that choose to render with the OpenGL backend.

-Currently, only the standard version of Godot is supported.
+2. Currently, only the standard version of Godot is supported.
 The mono version is still under construction in getting a Godot Mono binary compiled for the targeted hardware.

 Roadblocks encountered:
 - extremely long compile times for the temporary Godot mono binary